-Gray wolf: There are no known denning sites in the project area and this limited proposed harvest is expected to have negligible effect on gray wolves due to their broad range, and the negligible effect that this harvest would have on the forest ecosystem.
+Gray wolf: There are no known denning sites in the project area and this limited proposed harvest is expected to have no effect on gray wolves due to their broad range.

-Northern long-eared bat and tricolored bat: No direct, indirect, or cumulative effects to the northern long-eared bat population are anticipated as a result of the proposed harvest, as there are no known populations on Menominee Reservation forestlands.
+Northern long-eared bat: No direct, indirect, or cumulative effects to the northern long-eared bat population are anticipated as a result of the proposed harvest, as there are no known populations on Menominee Reservation forestlands.
 Additionally, there are no known hibernacula, no known roost trees on Menominee Reservation forestlands.
-This meets or exceeds the US Fish and Wildlife Service's mitigation measures for avoiding harvest activities within a 150 foot radius of known roost trees between June 1 and July 31 which is pup season; as well as avoiding year-round harvest activities within 1/4 miles of known hibernacula.
+This meets or exceeds the US Fish and Wildlife Service's mitigation measures for avoiding harvest activities within a 150-foot radius of known roost trees between June 1 and July 31 which is pup season; as well as avoiding year-round harvest activities within 1⁄2 miles of known hibernacula.

-Karner blue butterfly: No effects to Karner blue butterflies or their habitat are anticipated due to the habitat being prairie, oak savanna, or jack pine areas with wild lupine.
+Karner blue butterfly: No effects to Karner blue butterflies or their habitat are anticipated due to their habitat being prairie, oak savanna, or jack pine areas with wild lupine.
 This alternative does not propose harvest in those habitats.